konstantinmuenster/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

     gatsby develop
     ```

 4. By default, this creates a `content` directory at the root of your Gatsby site.
-There, you can edit the theme settings as well as add content for your sections (e.g. images).
+There, you can edit the theme settings as well as add content for your sections.
 To learn more about it, see this section: [Using The Content Directory](#using-the-content-directory)

 ---